sjoerdvankreel/firefly-synth-2/static/Manual.md

+# Microtuning
+FF2 is an MTS-ESP client.<br/>
+It cannot load or edit tuning files on it's own.<br/>
+See Settings Module for a description of tuning options.

 # CLAP vs VST3 build
 If possible, prefer the CLAP version even if not using the CLAP host modulation feature.<br/>
 Some hosts (especially but not only) on Linux have troubles with the realtime audio engine visualization for the VST3 build.<br/>